Attendee Frequently Asked Questions

 - Company check or company credit card

 It’s important to plan ahead.
-Below is a checklist to help you prepare for your trip to ASD Market Week.
-Need more buyer resources before the show?
-Visit the pre-planning category on ASD Insider.
+Below is a checklist to help you prepare for your trip to an ASD event.

 - Make notes on your best-selling merchandise/products.